 There is always someone available to assist the media.

-- The Media Relations Officers work from 8am to 4pm, Monday through Friday.
+- A Media Relations Officer is on duty from 7:00 am to 5:00 pm, Monday through Friday.

 How Do I Contact Media Relations?

 - firstname.lastname@example.org is the best way to contact the on-duty Media Relations Officer.

 - You can also call (510) 238-7230.